コンテンツにスキップ

 });

 Determines which image service is used by the adapter.
-The adapter will default to passthrough mode when an incompatible image service is configured.
+The adapter will default to compile mode when an incompatible image service is configured.
 Otherwise, it will use the globally configured image service:

 • cloudflare: Uses the Cloudflare Image Resizing service.